-Cotton seeds treated with different PGPR strains exhibited significant improvement in the seedling emergence traits such as shoot and root length (Fig. 4.), and seedling vigour index (Table-1).
-The experimental results obtained indicated that shoot and root length of PGPR inoculated seedlings were significantly higher compared to the uninoculated treated control (Fig. 4).
-The treatment_rof Azospirillum sp7 strain (T2) inoculated seedsplants resulted in corded-maximum shoot length and root length (12.0 and 6.0 cm, respectively) followed by the treatment, 3 -(PPFM TNAU1) (T3) (with 11.9 and 5.8 cm, respectively).
-The combined inoculation of PGPR strains (T4, T5 and T6) resulted corded in higher shoot length and root length compared to the non-inoculated control.
-The percent increment in shoot and root length was 24.4 and 42.8 % in the Azospirillum sp7 (T2) strain inoculated seeds plants over the uninoculated control.
-PGPR inoculation stimulates the production of the phytehormone IAA, (-Indole-3 Acetic Acid (IAA) and acquiring esmore nutrients such as nitrogen and phosphorus, which, in turn, increases root length and shoot length [25].
-In additions of The increasing e in shoot and root length, IAA is mainly due to the primary synthesis of plant hormone, IAA which is responsible for cell elongation in Azospirillum treated plants.
-The results present findings are similar to those obtained by in accordance with Efthimiadou et al. [26], Taha et al. [27], and El-Gamal et al. [28], Similar findings were reported by Dhale et al. [29], Zamioudis et al. [30], and Pindi et al. [31], where plant growth promoting bacterial (PGPB) inoculation stimulates the production of plant growth hormones that favours root growth and alters root morphology.
-The plants inoculated with the treatment T3, PPFM TNAU1 strain decumented resulted in higher seedling vigour index (1714.4) as it has higher germination percentage, followed by the treatment T2, Azospirillum sp7 strain (1709.6) which as it showed higher values in shoot and root length compared to other treatments and control.
-The findings Results obtained by by Noumavo et al. [32] are similar in accordance with the results obtained in the present study.
+Cotton seeds treated with different PGPR strains exhibited significant improvement in the seedling emergence traits such as shoot and root length (Fig. 4.), and seedling vigour index (Table 1).
+Results obtained indicate that shoot and root length of PGPR inoculated seedlings were significantly higher compared to the uninoculated control (Fig. 4).
+The treatment of Azospirillum sp7 strain (T2) inoculated seeds resulted in maximum shoot and root length (12.0 and 6.0 cm, respectively) followed by the treatment 3 (PPFM TNAU1) with 11.9 and 5.8 cm, respectively).
+The combined inoculation of PGPR strains (T4, T5 and T6) resulted in higher shoot and root length compared to the noninoculated control.
+The percent increment in shoot and root length was 24.4 and 42.8 % in the Azospirillum sp7 (T2) strain inoculated seeds over the uninoculated control.
+PGPR inoculation stimulates the production of the hormone IAA (Indole-3 Acetic Acid) acquiring more nutrients such as nitrogen and phosphorus, which, in turn, increases root and shoot length [25].
+In additions of increasing shoot and root length, IAA is responsible for cell elongation in Azospirillum treated plants.
+The results are similar to those obtained by Efthimiadou et al. [26], Taha et al. [27], El-Gamal et al. [28], Dhale et al. [29], Zamioudis et al. [30], and Pindi et al. [31], where plant growth promoting bacterial (PGPB) inoculation stimulates the production of plant growth hormones that favours root growth and alters root morphology.
+The plants inoculated with the treatment T3, PPFM TNAU1 strain resulted in higher seedling vigour index (1714.4) as it has higher germination percentage, followed by treatment T2, Azospirillum sp7 strain (1709.6) which showed higher values in shoot and root length compared to other treatments and control.
+Results obtained by Noumavo et al. [32] are similar with results obtained in the present study.
 This enhanced seedling vigour index could be associated with greater production and metabolism of hormones, auxin and cytokinin which primarily promotes the cell elongation and cell division induced by PGPR inoculation [33,34].